The function cxHashMapCreate() creates a new map where both the map structure and the contained buckets are allocated by the specified allocator.

 The key is always copied.
 The behavior for the value is dependent on whether the map is storing pointers.
 If it is storing pointers, the value pointer is directly stored in the map.
 Otherwise, the memory pointed to by value is copied, using the element size of the collection.

-If an element is already associated with the specified key, it is replaced.
+Both functions, if an element is already associated with the specified key, replace the existing element.
 If destructor functions are registered, they are invoked for the old element before it is replaced.

 With the function cxMapGet() you can retrieve a value stored under the specified key.
 If there is no such value, this function returns NULL.